HandongProblemSolvers/OSSproject/README.md

 # OSS json parser

-1. understanding on json parser
+1. Understanding on json parser
    - json file is basically text file which is independent from certain programming language

    - it contains various data with designed syntax which is universally promised

-2. process
+2. Process

    - first, read json file in C file
    - consider the whole data as sequence of characters